websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/experience-personalization/creating-and-managing-experiences.md

    - Delete (![Delete](../../../images/icon-delete.png)) the Experience.

     ```important::
        The order of your Experiences in the Experience selector determines the Experience precedence.
-See the *Understanding How Experiences Work* section in the `Content Page Personalization topic <./content-page-personalization.md>`__ for more information.
+See *Understanding How Experiences Work* in `Content Page Personalization <./content-page-personalization.md>`__ for more information.
     ```

 ## Related Information